There are two kinds of Elsewhere Fic.

 - Many, many, many BIONICLE fanfics feature a team of OC Toa, on a different island somewhere on the planet.
 Whether or not they're fighting the Makuta as well varies, though.

 - The No More Heroes fic Bloody Way is of the type two variety, as it takes place in Santa Destroy, the setting of the first two games.
 Most of the characters and assassins are original, but the author has said that the original characters will make appearances.

 - The Assassin's Creed series is so rife for these kinds of stories that it was only a matter of time before it got its own community on Fanfiction.
 This includes Assassin's Creed: Rising Sun, which is mostly set in Japan and has only featured one canon character thus far.

-- Since Castlevania is a long series of stories about varying protagonists, many of whom are related, that attack the well-established villain's castle, it is trivially simple to create an original character (related to canon ones or not) in a new year and have them get involved.
+- Since Castlevania is a long series of stories about varying protagonists, many of whom are related, who attack the well-established villain's castle, it is trivially simple to create an original character (related to canon ones or not) in a new year and have them get involved.
 It's not too different from how the actual series is written.

 - A Rose And A Thorn 4 by Harley Quinn hyenaholic is an example of the second type of Elsewhere Fic.
 There are Canon Characters doing canon things, and it's set slap bang in the middle of the Sonic the Hedgehog Sonic Adventure 2 universe (or at least, 50 years before it)... but the real story revolves around two Original Characters.

 - Enemy of My Enemy does not feature any of the original Halo characters or settings, instead focusing on several Original Characters, both human and Sangheili as they struggle to defend the colony of Crassus against a Covenant Loyalist attack force.

 - Warriors of the World is a type two variant for Ragnarok Online in that it features original characters in canon locations and meeting various canon NPCs and characters along the way.
 The main feature is that the canon locations and characters are part of an expanded lore that was generated from a "what if this world was more realistic?" situation.